 Peaches are a surprising beauty powerhouse in the fruit world.
 Like many fruits, they naturally contain alpha hydroxy acid, which acts as a mild exfoliant.
 Not only does this break down dead skin cells , it also helps new cell turnover.

 When used regularly, this simple scrub will leave your skin smoother.
 It can also prevent blackheads and lead to a clearer, brighter complexion.

 Rose Petal Exfoliating Scrub

 Roses are beautiful, of course, but the flower's petals can also become a part of your beauty routine.
 They can be used to reduce oils and help fight blemishes, and will give your skin a healthy glow.
 Combining crushed petals with ground oats creates a lovely rose petal exfoliating scrub.
 When you follow that with your own rose water, your skin will feel as beautiful as it smells.

 Adzuki Bean Face Scrub

 When you're in the mood for something a little more unique, turn to the adzuki bean face scrub.
-Adzuki bean powder is a staple in Japanese beauty products and it is ideal for the deepest clean of any skin type.
+Adzuki bean powder is a staple in Japanese beauty products and it is meant for the deepest clean of any skin type.
 All you need is the powder and a little water, though you can add rice bran for a bit more exfoliating power.

 If you can only find whole beans, don't worry.
 The recipe includes the directions for roasting the beans and grinding them into a powder.
 It's a fun project and definitely worth trying.